Wenqi-Cui/RNN-RL-Frequency-Lyapunov/README.md

 <img src="/Action_Mono.png" height="450px" width="700px" >

 # Language and Dependencies
-We used Python to implement the algorithm.
+All code are implemented in Python.
 Data for the power system is imported from MATLAB as 'IEEE_39bus_Kron.mat'.
-The coeffcient for linear droop control is obtained by fmincon function of Matlab as 'Sol_linear'.
+The coeffcient for linear droop control is obtained by fmincon function of Matlab as 'Sol_linear.mat'.
 We used the open-source Python package Tensorflow 2.0 to implement RNN and train the neural network models.

 # Code References